DerBejijing/mc-portal-engine/README.md

 It may seen like a very long readme, but that is just because it is very detailed.
 The most is just unnecessary stuff.
 *THIS IS NOT MADE FOR SURVIVAL PROJECTS!
 The purpose is to create own testchambers and it does not make sense to use it for something else!*

-**Rules**
-You are allowed to:
-  - modify the code
-  - add your own stuff
-  - showcase it to others

-However, you are not allowed to
-  - use it for commercial purposes (eg. selling it), even if you modified it
-  - call it your own

-Please always link me as the creator :)

 **How to install**
 You first need a minecraft 1.16.x world you would like to use it in.